tumblr/collins/collins/cql.md

 - solr config branch: dan-collins-solr-config

 the solr config branch just has a new folder collins/conf/solr that has a ton of out-of-the-box config files.
+I put them in a branch just to avoid massive diffs when comparing the dev branch to master.
 The Solr schema is specified in schema.xml

 #### Configuring Solr